mennolui/wp-foyer/README.txt

 * Displayed the slide background, next to the slide format, on the slides admin page (1.5.1).
 * Tweaked some translatable strings to make translation easier (1.5.1).
 * Renamed the 'Manual text' slide format to 'Text', keeping it simple (1.5.1).
+* Added a hint about minimal image sizes to the image slide background admin (1.5.2).
+* Added a hint about minimal image sizes to the image slide background admin (1.5.2).
+* Removed Dutch translation files (1.5.2).
+Translations are now fully handled by https://translate.wordpress.org/projects/wp-plugins/foyer.
+Translations welcome!

 Bug fixes:

 * Fixed an issue where YouTube videos stopped playing after 5 minutes when page caching was enabled (1.5.1).
 Thanks [Heinz](https://wordpress.org/support/users/wp_hela/) for troubleshooting!
+* Fixed an issue where images on slides were over cropped, even when adding exact Full HD sizes (1.5.2).

 = 1.4 =
 Release Date: February 14, 2018